Dracula (Marvel Comics)

 Dracula is a fictional character appearing in American comic books published by Marvel Comics.
 He is based on the vampire Count Dracula from the novel of the same name by author Bram Stoker.
 After the initial run of the series The Tomb of Dracula, the character has been depicted primarily as an antagonist to superheroes in the Marvel Universe.

-The character appeared in the film Blade: Trinity (2004), primarily portrayed by Dominic Purcell in his normal form and Brian Steele in his "Beast" form.
+The character appeared in the film Blade: Trinity (2004) as Drake, primarily portrayed by Dominic Purcell in his normal form and performed by Brian Steele in his "Beast" form.